nw2190/CppGPs/README.md

 __Gaussian Processes for Machine Learning__ is an extremely useful reference written by Carl Rasmussen and Christopher Williams; the book has also been made freely available on the [book webpage](http://www.gaussianprocess.org/gpml/).

 __Eigen__ provides a header-only library for linear algebra, matrix operations, and solving linear systems.
 The [Getting Started](https://eigen.tuxfamily.org/dox/GettingStarted.html) page of the Eigen documentation provides a basic introduction to the library.

+__LBFGS++__ is a header-only C++ implementation of the limited-memory BFGS algorithm (L-BFGS) for unconstrained minimization written by Yixuan Qiu.
+It is based off of the libLBFGS C library developed by Naoaki Okazaki and also includes a detailed [API](http://yixuan.cos.name/LBFGSpp/doc/index.html).

 __CppOptimizationLibrary__ is an extensive header-only library written by Patrick Wieschollek with C++ implementations for a diverse collection of optimization algorithms; the library is availble in the GitHub repository [PatWie/CppNumericalSolvers](https://github.com/PatWie/CppNumericalSolvers).